olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 0. Make sure you copy over the scripts and are in your `/gpfs/wolf2/olcf/PROJECT_ID/scratch/${USER}/qml_test` directory:

     ```bash
-    $ cd /gpfs/wolf2/olcf/PROJECT_ID/scratch/${USER}/
+    $ cd /gpfs/wolf2/olcf/project_id/scratch/${USER}/
     $ mkdir qml_test
     $ cd qml_test
     $ cp ~/hands-on-with-odo/challenges/Python_QML_Basics/qml.py ./qml.py
     $ cp ~/hands-on-with-odo/challenges/Python_QML_Basics/submit_qml.sbatch ./submit_qml.sbatch
     ```

-1. Use your favorite editor to change `-n` in `submit_qml.sbatch` to distribute the network over a specific number of tasks (pick an integer in the range from 1 to 8):
+1. Use your favorite editor to change the integer following `-n` in `submit_qml.sbatch` to distribute the network over a specific number of tasks (pick an integer in the range from 1 to 8):

     ```bash
     $ vi submit_qml.sbatch